Part of the Complete Guide to Understanding Addiction

 - Skills training

-Counseling can provide patients with tools and healthy life skills and is used in treating addiction alongside medications.
+Counseling can provide patients with tools and healthy life skills, and is used alongside medications in treating addictions.

-- Cognitive behavior therapy, this therapy is used the modify a patient’s behavior, manage stress and expectations of drug use
+- Cognitive behavior therapy: - this therapy is used to modify a patient’s behavior, manage stress and expectations of drug use

-- Contingency management, is a voucher-based system which rewards patients based on negative test results which allows them to earn items for healthy living
+- Contingency management: - this is a voucher-based system that rewards patients based on negative test results.
+They are able to earn items for healthy living

-- Motivational interviewing, addresses a patient’s resistance to change
+- Motivational interviewing: - motivational interviewing addresses a patient’s resistance to change and helps motivate them to start effecting changes in their life.

-Addiction is a lifelong battle, however with proper support and therapy recovery is possible.
-The right treatment can lead a patient on a path of physical and mental wellbeing and give them a renewed freedom in sober living.
-Reach out to Avenues Recovery today if you need help with a fentanyl addiction or fentanyl withdrawal.
+Although addiction is a lifelong battle, with proper support and therapy recovery is possible!
+The right treatment can lead a patient on a path of physical and mental well-being and give him or her renewed freedom in sober living.
+At Avenues Recovery, we offer a variety of treatment programs and resources to help get you back on track.
+Reach out to us today for advice or if you need any help with a fentanyl addiction or fentanyl withdrawal.